Watier Ong Strategies

 I’m going to cover the following issues with Google Search Console data:

-For each dataset in the Search Analytics report (which reports on the keyword, URL, country, device and search appearance of your URLs) Google will provide metrics on the average ranking, number of impressions, clicks and click-through rate.
+For each dataset in the Search Analytics report (which reports on the keyword, URL, country, device, and search appearance of your URLs), Google will provide metrics on the average ranking, number of impressions, clicks, and click-through rate.
 BUT, Google Search Console only reports data when it’s hit a minimum number of impressions, and Google does not specify the exact number where you’d meet the minimum.
-That means that GSC is not reliable when looking at low search volume terms based on Moz experiments.
+That means GSC is unreliable when looking at low search volume terms based on Moz experiments.

-As a result, both impressions and clicks in GSC reporting are not reliable enough to be used for SEO planning.
+As a result, neither impressions nor clicks in GSC reporting are reliable enough to be used for SEO planning.

 Here’s how GSC measures an impression: